 'In order to do a good job, we have to connect with our inner child', Jean-Baptiste Fillon, french actor and voice actor told us about his voice acting career and his future projects.

-When did you decide to start your voice career?
+When did your voice acting career begin?

-How do you prepare for studio sessions?
+How do you prepare for studio sessions and auditions?